 Finish and we’re done!
 Our Eclipse should look like:

-Therefore, the best way to work with projects in Eclipse is to not store them in the Eclipse workspace folder but import them from another directory.
+Therefore, the best way to work with projects in Eclipse is not to store them in the Eclipse workspace folder but to import them from another directory.

 For bnd, a workspace is a directory with a